atharvbhosale959-alt/Risk_Analysis/README.md

 - Find high-risk customers with above-average loan amounts
 - Create customer risk segmentation using CASE WHEN logic

-## ▶️ How to Use

-1. Download the German Credit dataset.
-2. Load the dataset into a SQL database table named `credit_data`.
-3. Run SQL queries from the `/sql` folder.
-4. Open the Excel file to explore Pivot Table analysis and insights.

 ## 👤 Author